antonysama/Abstractive_Summarization/README.md

 **Set Up:**

-- Use the username and password to aaccss the colab-google drive 'nlpyang/PreSumm' .
+-    Open colab and upload notebook 'pyrouge_install.ipynb' from here and  select'run all'.
+Mount google drive.
 The pre-preprocessed data files will be on 'bert_data' folder.
 And the pretrained  moel in 'models'.
 The stanford-nlp is in the 'stanford' folder.

+- Install the requirements:

-- Install the requirements and pyrouge using the .ipynb files.
-Connect to stanford-nlp using:
+- Connect to stanford-nlp using:

     %%bash